jtallison/ddem-sound-design/content/Sound-design/Unit3_Working_with_Studio_One/index.md

 This unit serves as our introduction to Studio One 6.
 We will start by making sure the software is installed on your device and then go on a tour of the main software windows.
 By the end of the unit we will be able to add and manipulate those sounds in order to create a few projects right away!

 ## Installing and Authorizing Studio One 6

 Before we can begin making sounds in Studio One, you first need to have the software installed on your computer.
 If you are doing this as part of a class at school, then don’t worry.
-The school will install the software for you.
+The school will install and authorize the software for you.
 However if you would like to have Studio One on your personal device, you will need to follow these steps:

 1. Get a license from Presonus.
     In order to utilize Studio One, you will need to have a license.
 Presonus offers a free version called Studio One Prime, an intermediate version called Studio One Artist, and a full version called Studio One Professional.
 Keep in mind that the free and intermediate versions do not have all of the features present in Studio One Professional.
 Presonus also offers a subscription service called Studio One +.
 Check out the [Presonus website]( https://www.presonus.com/en-US/studio-one-compare.html) to decide which version is right for you!
 (If you are unsure, start with Studio One Prime and then you can upgrade at a later date!)